 “It’s a huge part of our democracy that people can protest within earshot and eyesight of people who make laws.”

-Minorities and disadvantaged communities could be put at greater risk by the policing bill
+Minorities and disadvantaged communities could be put at greater risk by the Police, Crime, Sentencing and Courts Bill

 The wide-ranging bill increases the power of police to act in ways which are likely to affect minorities the most, experts warned.